-It is discrimination under The Saskatchewan Human Rights Code and the Canadian Human Rights Act to harass an individual based on a prohibited ground at work as well as in other situations such as when providing services to the public.
+It is discrimination under The Saskatchewan Human Rights Code and the Canadian Human Rights Act to harass someone based on a prohibited ground at work, as well as in other situations such as when providing services to the public.

-The Canadian Human Rights Act applies to federally regulated workplaces in Saskatchewan and The Saskatchewan Human Rights Act applies to all other workplaces in Saskatchewan.
-Prohibited grounds of discrimination include race, national or ethnic origin, colour, religion, age, sex, sexual orientation, gender identity, marital status and family status.
+The Canadian Human Rights Act applies to federally regulated workplaces in Saskatchewan.
+The Saskatchewan Human Rights Code applies to all other workplaces in Saskatchewan.
+Prohibited grounds of discrimination include:

 Harassment is a form of discrimination.
 It includes any unwanted physical or verbal behaviour that offends or humiliates you.

-The Saskatchewan Human Rights Act and the Canadian Human Rights Act do not contain definitions of harassment or sexual harassment but the same types of behaviours that would be harassment or sexual harassment under The Saskatchewan Employment Act or the Canada Labour Code are covered.
+Human rights laws do not contain definitions of harassment or sexual harassment.
+However, the same types of behaviours that would be harassment or sexual harassment under The Saskatchewan Employment Act or the Canada Labour Code are covered.

 Sexual harassment can include comments, behaviour, and unwanted sexual contact.
 It can take the form of jokes, threats, and discriminatory remarks about someone’s gender or sexuality.
 It can happen in person or online.

-Under human rights laws, harassment that is discrimination is behaviour that is unwelcome and/or has a negative impact on the person.
-Under the Canadian Human Rights Code it is behaviour that persists overtime or a single serious incident.
-Under The Saskatchewan Human Rights Act it can be a series of incidents or a single incident.
+Under human rights laws, harassment that is discrimination is behaviour that is unwelcome or has a negative impact on the person.
+It can be behaviour that persists over time or a single serious incident.

 Examples of harassment that is discrimination include: